microsoft/BotFramework-Composer/docs/concept-dialog-draft.md

 # Dialogs

-In Bot Framework Composer, dialogs are functional components offered in a visual interface.
-These Dialogs are based on [Adaptive Dialog](https://github.com/Microsoft/BotBuilder-Samples/tree/master/experimental/adaptive-dialog#readme), which is a derivative of a Dialog and interacts with the rest of the SDK dialog system.

-The dialog authoring experience in Bot Framework Composer does not require you to write code.
+In Bot Framework Composer, dialogs are functional components offered in a visual interface and does not require you to write code.
 The dialog system supports building a pluggable and extensible model that integrates building blocks of bot functionality.
 Dialogs help users focus on conversation modeling rather than the mechanics of dialog management.

+[Note:] The dialog system in Bot Framework Composer is based on [Adaptive Dialogs](https://github.com/Microsoft/BotBuilder-Samples/tree/master/experimental/adaptive-dialog#readme).

 ## Types of dialogs
 There are two types of dialogs: